peer-open-source/xara-docs/source/user/manual/model/elements/frame/ExactFrame.rst

   non-vectorial configuration space, and consequently may exhibit minor path-dependence.

+As of ``sees`` version ``0.1.15``, the ``ExactFrame`` element can be used to model cross-sectional warping through an additional seventh degree of freedom.
+This feature is implemented through template metaprogramming and consequently incurs absolutely no overhead on standard six-degree-of-freedom simulations.

 .. note::

    This element always employs a Gauss-Legendre quadrature of order ``nen-1`` for an element with ``nen`` nodes, and does not accept user-defined quadrature schemes.